It has antioxidant properties.

 These complementary ingredients have lots of healthy properties, but one of the most important ones is their ability to act as antioxidants.* If we rewind to high school chemistry for a second, antioxidants are well-known beneficial chemicals that help counter the effects of free radical production in the body.
 Some free radical production is a normal part of life, but things like aging, chronic stress, exposure to toxins, and tobacco or alcohol can cause us to produce too many free radicals and lead to cellular damage.

 It could help regulate oil production in the body (which is good news for acne sufferers).

-Acne is a complex condition, with any number of causes and triggers, and a lot of people suffer from it.
-One of the major factors in acne is excess oil production in the sebaceous glands.
-Interestingly, the endocannabinoid system (ECS)—which is the larger system of receptors and enzymes that cannabinoids interact with in our body—plays a role in the skin's oil balance.
-This makes a lot of sense when you learn that the ECS has been described as a "master regulatory system" that helps maintain our body's homeostasis.
-Research has also shown that certain cannabinoids can decrease oil production directly.
+Acne is a complex condition, with a number of causes and triggers.
+One of the major factors that can cause acne is excess oil production in the sebaceous glands.
+Interestingly, the endocannabinoid system (ECS)—which is the larger system of receptors and enzymes that cannabinoids interact with in our body—has been shown to play a role3 in the skin's oil balance in laboratory studies of skin cells and glands.*

 In fact, though we still have a lot more to learn about the ECS, it seems to affect most of the body's processes in some way: "There is not a human experience the ECS does not affect," Jessica Knox, M.D., MPH, co-founder of the American Cannabinoid Clinics and a preventive medicine physician, tells mbg.
 "From fertility and conception to moderating pain, mood, mental health, learning, sleep, and appetite as we grow and mature, to modulating brain health as we age."

 It could help promote a healthy immune response.